Peck's personal Web site

 Established in a beautiful 17th century convent, the Seville Museum of Fine Arts has got tons of first-class stuff and roomsful of medieval and Renaissance, Murillo, Zurbarán, El Greco, and Ribera, and some Sevilla paintings from the 19th century that are not even religious.

 Here's an inspiring tableau of the Last Supper of Christ and the Twelve Disciples dining on a rat.
 (In the famous Alonso Vazquez Last Supper, also in this museum, the rat's bigger.)
-(The sleeping diner is usually understood to be John, pace Dan Brown.)
+(The sleeping diner is usually understood to be John the Evangelist, pace Dan Brown.)

 Torregiano was a Florentine mercenary soldier who graduated to a kind of royal sculptor to Henry VIII and his friends in England, but was unruly and turned up in Sevilla doing desperate works like this Saint Jerome (St Hieronymus).
 He ended up dead in an Inquisition prison in 1528.